SoftwareAG/c8y-docs/src/documents/guides/concepts/old/domain-model.html .md

 	...
 }</code></pre>

-An example for another asset stored in the inventory could be a room in which a switch is installed.
+An example for another asset stored in the inventory could be a room in which the switch is installed.
 (Compare the "id" property of the switch with the "managedObject" reference.)

 <pre><code class="json">{
 	"id": "47636",